 My creative career took a turn at age 10 when I fell in love with a masculine figure full of depth and riches.
 That is to say, my cello.
 By my senior year of high school, I was highly accomplished on the instrument, yet not sure what to pursue in college.
 Soon I found my way back to the thrill of bylines, exploring photography and video production along the way.

-Now as a master’s student at New York University’s publishing center, I am starting my career in digital and print media creation.
+Now as a master’s student at New York University’s publishing center, I am honing my skills in digital and print media creation.
 I also hold a BA in journalism & sociology from NYU.
 I plan to focus my career on writing, editing, and video production.
 When I’m not creating, you can find me exploring unique spots in NYC, playing with my roommate’s golden doodle, or traveling back to my hometown in Chicago.

 More places to find me: